aroberge/friendly-traceback-docs/docs/html/_sources/usage.rst.txt

 Basic usage
 ============

-There are various ways of using Friendly.
+There are various ways of using friendly.
 I only list here the basic scenarios available from a terminal or from within a Python interpreter.
 More options are possible, including running from an editor/IDE